 Electric vehicles will be the new trend of future mobility.
 The four cores of future mobility are C.A.S.E., Connectivity (Internet of Vehicles), Autonomous (autonomous driving technology), Shared (sharing) and Electrified (electric vehicles).
 The century-old revolution will also create an unprecedented business model for enterprises.
 More and more traditional automakers are using strategic alliances to face the huge number of resources, money, and time required for product transformation.
 Electric vehicles, like mobile phone manufacturing, have entered the era of specialized division of labor, which will create more opportunities for the automotive electronics industry, information and communication industries, and component manufacturers.

 The downstream of the automobile industry is vehicle sales and after-sales service.
 In the first half of 2021, due to the epidemic, the sales of the auto market were not good.
-However, after the alert was downgraded, the epidemic was under control and the vaccination rate increased, which triggered a wave of car purchases after the epidemic.
-However, due to the current global shortage of automotive chips, the industrial chain is in chaos, and the order production capacity will continue to 2022, which shows that the auto parts supply chain of factories in 2022 is quite optimistic.
-The future is the generation of electric vehicles.
-With the upsurge of environmental protection and carbon neutrality, electric vehicles have more business opportunities and are also the main force for the future development of various automakers.
+However, after the epidemic was under control and the alert was downgraded, a wave of new car purchases was triggered.
+But due to the global shortage of automotive chips, the industrial chain was in chaos, and production capacity was severely affected into 2022.
+Auto parts supply chain manufacturers have been quite optimistic going into 2022.
+With the upsurge of environmental protection and carbon neutrality, the future of electric vehicles is promising, and the future holds many business opportunities for many automakers.

-In terms of supply chain, it is estimated that the global sales of electric vehicles will reach 27 million units in 2025.
+It is estimated that the annual global sales of electric vehicles will reach 27 million units by 2025.
 The future business opportunities should not be underestimated.
 At present, major international manufacturers attach importance to the Internet of Vehicles, which has driven the development of automobile intelligence.
 Through wireless communication technology, vehicle-related information is transmitted to the remote management platform, and the automobile is used as a big data center, integrating navigation, entertainment, information security, and communication.
-With the rise of the sharing economy, and the rapid development of the Internet of Vehicles, smart cars and smart manufacturing, traffic safety, autonomous driving, and smart transportation, the future of automobiles and components will also move towards mass production and customized services.
+With the rise of the sharing economy, and the rapid development of the Internet of Vehicles, smart cars, smart manufacturing, traffic safety, autonomous driving, and smart transportation, the future of automobiles and components will also move towards mass production and customized services.